SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Where_to_Start.md

 # Troubleshooting: Where to start?

-Suppose you see something is wrong with DataMiner, but you don’t know where exactly the problem is… Where do you start the troubleshooting process?
+Suppose you see something is wrong with DataMiner, but you do not know where exactly the problem is… Where do you start the troubleshooting process?
 This article aims to provide some pointers on where you can start and how you can narrow down the possible causes of a problem.

 ## Troubleshooting steps